 The Access Technology Specialist is responsible for providing technology assessments and training to blind and visually impaired students both one on one and in group workshops.
-Specialists work with each student to define learning goals, present material in a clear and comprehensive manner, and document instruction in the Lighthouse database.
-Specialists stay current on the latest access technology, and the accessibility of mainstream apps, in order to provide high quality assessments to students.
-Specialists work on Lighthouse consulting projects in the areas of accessible design and user research.
+Specialists work with each student to define learning goals, present material in a clear and comprehensive manner, and document instruction in the LightHouse database.
+Specialists stay current on the latest access technology, and the accessibility of mainstream apps to provide high-quality assessments to students.
+Specialists work on LightHouse consulting projects in the areas of accessible design and user research.

 This position may be for you if:

 - You keep pace with the latest in mainstream and access technology

 - You are interested in the interactions between people and the technologies they use.

 - You enjoy spending significant parts of your workday interacting with students

 - You enjoy explaining technical concepts to others

 This role will conduct comprehensive assistive technology assessments.
 In addition, they will work with students to define schedules, goals, and objectives for technology training.